-Another notable result is that friction is considerable stronger in CAM3 than in ERA-40.
-The bias of individual terms gives the impression that cyclogenesis is being underachieved in CAM3 due to the divergence terms being notably weaker in CAM3.
+Another notable result is that the friction residual term is considerably stronger in CAM3 than in ERA-40 with the caveat that the term is a residual and numerical formulation issues may be significant contributors to the term.
+The bias of individual terms gives the impression that cyclogenesis (as measured by the far smaller storm track proxy values of Fig. 1) is being underachieved in CAM3 due to the divergence terms being notably weaker in CAM3.
 Hence the vorticity and enstrophy are smaller.
 It may be that the stronger friction is picking up some of the role that might be played by the eddies in drawing energy from the subtropical jets on the upstream ends of the storm tracks.
 This interpretation is consistent with the lower transient heat fluxes found by PGT at the start of each storm track.
 The reduced amplitude of the eddies may be a factor in the CAM3 storm track error on the downstream end, since larger eddies would deflect the flow more greatly.
-In addition, PGT also found that precipitation processes were much stronger in CAM3 which also may be filling a role in the energy balance that is not fully met by dry dynamics in CAM3 (though testing this idea is beyond the scope of this project).
+In addition, PGT also found that precipitation processes were much stronger in CAM3 which also may be filling a role in the energy balance that is not fully met by dry dynamics in CAM3 though the greater precipitation may arise because storms taking a more southerly track can tap more subtropical moisture (however, testing these ideas is beyond the scope of this project).

-6.2 Arctic region
+7.2 Arctic region